Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 ```

 - LNS receives message A from LBS1 for the first time.
 Message is marked as `NonDuplicate` and a
-  cache entry is created where the key is a SHA256 of the message and the value is LBS1.
+  cache entry is created.
 - LNS receives again Message A this time from LBS2.
 LNS checks its local cache.
 If it's a cache
   miss, the message is marked as a `NonDuplicate` and considered as a new telemetry.
 This can happen
-  if the second message takes longer than the retention period to arrive.
+  for example if the second message takes longer than the retention period to arrive.
 If it's a cache hit, the
   following happens:

 ```mermaid